Last updated on January 11th, 2022

 Both the La Liga and Copa del Rey are Spain’s top competitions.
 They are both prestigious and will help your club to earn considerable prize money as well as gain access to Europe’s top competitions.

-The magic of the cup will always been entertaining as the underdogs will go all out to try and beat the favourites.
-However if you want higher quality football every week, La Liga would be the competition to watch.
+The magic of the cup will always be entertaining as the underdogs will go all out to try and beat the favourites.
+However, if you want higher quality football every week, La Liga would be the competition to watch.

 Are you passionate about football and want to earn some side income?